Lie algebroid connections, twisted Higgs bundles and motives of moduli spaces: Introduction

+We address first the invariance with respect to the Lie algebroid structure by considering what we call $\SL$-Hodge moduli spaces.
+These are a generalization of the classical Hodge moduli space which provides families of moduli spaces of $\SL$-connections which degenerate into a moduli space of twisted Higgs bundles in a sufficiently regular way.

+More precisely, out of a given Lie algebroid $\SL=(V,[\cdot\,,\cdot ],\delta)$ on $X$, one can consider flat $(\lambda,\SL)$-connections $(E,\nabla_\SL,\lambda)$ for each $\lambda\in\CC$, these being the analogues of the above mentioned $\lambda$-connections corresponding to $\SL=\ST_X$.
+Then a flat $(0,\SL)$-connection is just a $V^*$-twisted Higgs bundle (with an integrability condition on the Higgs field) on $X$; note that it is the same as a Lie algebroid connection by taking the trivial Lie algebroid structure on $V$.
+On the other hand, a flat $(1,\SL)$-connection is a flat $\SL$-connection.
+Then the generalised version of the above Hodge moduli space is the $\SL$-Hodge moduli space $\SM^{\Hod}_\SL(r,d)$ of flat $(\lambda,\SL)$-connections on $X$, where a $(\lambda,\SL)$-connection is the same thing as a Lie algebroid connection for the Lie algebroid structure obtained from $\SL$ by multiplying the Lie bracket and the anchor by $\lambda$.

-The Hodge moduli space $\mathcal{M}^{Hod}(r,d)$ is just a particular case of a much more general construction, by Simpson \cite{Si94}, arising from the moduli space $\mathcal{M}_{\Lambda}(r,d)$ of $\Lambda$-modules (see Definition \ref{def:Lambda-module}), where $\Lambda$ is a sheaf of rings of differential operators on $X$.
-Now, as proved by Tortella in \cite{Tor11,Tor12}, there is an equivalence of categories between a certain subclass of such sheaves (consisting of the split and almost polynomial ones) and algebraic Lie algebroids on $X$.
-In turn, such equivalence induces an equivalence of categories between integrable $\SL$-connections, where $\SL$ is a Lie algebroid on $X$ and $\Lambda_\SL$-modules, with $\Lambda_\SL$ the split almost polynomial sheaf of rings of differential operators corresponding to $\SL$.
-This correspondence preserves semistability, hence one can think of $\mathcal{M}_{\Lambda_\SL}(r,d)$ as the moduli space of $\SL$-connections of rank $r$ and degree $d$.
+These moduli spaces are constructed as a particular case of a general construction by Simpson \cite{Si94}, arising from moduli spaces $\SM_{\Lambda}(r,d)$ of $\Lambda$-modules (see Definition \ref{def:Lambda-module}), where $\Lambda$ is a sheaf of rings of differential operators on $X$.
+As proved by Tortella in \cite{Tor11,Tor12}, given a Lie algebroid $\SL$ on $X$, there is an equivalence of categories between integrable $\SL$-connections and $\Lambda_\SL$-modules, where $\Lambda_\SL$ a certain sheaf of rings of differential operators uniquely corresponding to $\SL$.
+Then this equivalence yields an isomorphism between the $\Lambda_\SL$-modules moduli space $\SM_{\Lambda_\SL}(r,d)$ and the moduli $\SM_{\SL}(r,d)$ of flat $\SL$-connections.